bogadrian/gatsby-final/src/posts/the-most-reactish-error.md

 It looked so strange to me back then!

 You have to know it: This is “the most reactish error” out there that may happen to you!
-All the React world lies under what this error theoretically says!
+All the React world lies under what this error theoretically saying!

 Now, I laugh at me when I see this error.
 But in the beginning, it wasn’t like that!

 Let’s see why!?

 Well, if you see this error and you don’t know what is is about, the first thing you do is search Google for it, is it?